 You must have a current and completed application for licensure on file with BENHA before you will be approved by board staff to sit for the

 5. national exam.

-Option A is typically for new graduates recently awarded a bachelors degree which meets the course requirements from a NAB or Minnesota board accredited college.
-These colleges are listed in the Option A form, with the approved course(s) listed for each requirement.
+Option A is typically for new graduates recently awarded a bachelors degree which meet the course requirements from a NAB or Minnesota board accredited college.
+Those accredited and approved colleges are listed in the Option A form, with the approved course(s) listed for each requirement.
 Graduates from the list of approved college LTC Administration programs meet the academic and practicum requirement.

 Steps for a successful application:

 2. Request an official transcript upon degree completion.
 If you are applying prior to the end of your academic experience, the board will accept a student transcript or unofficial confirmation from the program advisor to be followed up with an official transcript.

 3. Upon receipt of the application, information to apply to sit for the state and national examinations will be provided to you.

 Option B is typically for an individual with a baccalaureate degree in an ancillary field who require only a portion of the Minnesota required courses or seeks a reduction in practicum hours.
 Courses not currently approved must be reviewed and approved by the board through the Course Review process as found in Option B.

 Steps towards a successful Application:

 2. Submit official transcript showing at minimum a Bachelors Degree.